basnijholt/nijho.lt/content/post/advent-of-open-source/16-adaptive/index.md

 (See my [intro post](../))

 During my PhD, I was running quantum transport simulations on our 800-core computational cluster.
 Traditional parameter sweeps using dense grids were hitting the cluster's limits - wasting precious compute time on uninteresting regions while potentially missing important features.
 Most parameter spaces we explored were "boring" with occasional interesting regions that required higher sampling density.

 ## 📖 Origin Story

 Initially, in 2016, I had a collection of one-off adaptive sampling scripts.
-Together with Joseph Weston and the support of my PhD advisor Anton Akhmerov, we turned it into a full-fledged Python package.
+Together with Joseph Weston and the support of my PhD advisor Anton Akhmerov, we turned it into a full-fledged Python package "[Adaptive](https://github.com/python-adaptive/adaptive)".
 What began as an internal tool to make our cluster usage more efficient slowly gained traction in the wider scientific computing community.

 ## 🔧 Technical Highlights